ArtiPedia/blog-v3/_posts/2014-10-01-why-webjeda.md

 ---
 title: Why did I start WebJeda?
 desc: While I was working in Cognizant Technology Solutions I always used to have a tab open on my internet browser - github.com.
-I had learning period of two months in which I googled a lot about it and learned a lot about Github Pages.
+I had a learning period of two months in which I googled a lot about it and learned a lot about Github Pages.
 I wanted to make it easier for the newbies.
 author: sharathdt
 keywords: webjeda, webjeda founder
 tags: Opinion Github-Pages Jekyll